Code-Institute-Submissions/Elitept/README.md

 1. iPhone X
 1. iPad
 1. iPad Pro

+The site functions correctly on all formats, I have tested this on multiple devices, including my MacBook Pro and a chromebook too. **All user stories have been tested and all meet expections**.

 #### Hover effects
  If you hover over the navbar, each section will turn to a shade of orange, and have a hover effect that makes it change size slighlty.
 Additionally, if you hover over any of the social media icons, it will have the same effect of changing size.